BenjaminGrabow/node-db3-challenge/queries.md

 join employees as e on o.employeeid = e.employeeid

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.
+SELECT
+c.categoryname, count(c.categoryname) as Count
+FROM Categories as c left join products as p on c.categoryid = p.categoryid group by c.categoryname

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.
+ select orderid, sum(Quantity) as itemCount from orderdetails as od join products as p on p.productid = od.productid group by orderid